SirNiksALot/SAWTSA/README.md

 - **If the user is speaking for the first time**, interruptions are disabled (`allow_interruptions=False`).
 - **After the first response is complete**, interruptions are allowed again.

-## Handling Timing and Edge Cases

-- **Edge Case: User speaks before the assistant starts responding** → Ensured that the first response is fully spoken before allowing further interactions.
-- **Edge Case: Long responses from the assistant** → Uses `allow_interruptions=False` only for the first response to avoid blocking future inputs.
-- **Edge Case: Multiple users speaking** → Only the first interaction is gated; subsequent ones allow normal interruptions.

-## Deliverables

-- **Demo Video**: Shows an example conversation where a user’s interruptions during the first response are ignored.
-- **GitHub Repository**: Contains the full implementation with instructions to run the agent.
-- **Explanation of Timing & Edge Cases**: Described in the section above.

 ## Assumptions